 Heart language Scripture is already bringing about holistic transformation in the community.

-Church members are reading the Word of God for the first time, enabling them to become disciples of Jesus, while pastors are correcting misinterpretations of Scripture that have long been held due to not understanding the national language translation.
+Church members are reading the Word of God for the first time, enabling them to become disciples of Jesus.
+Pastors are correcting misinterpretations of Scripture that people have held for too long due to not understanding the national language translation.

 In the educational sphere, officials are developing a Konta curriculum for schools now that the language has been written out for the first time.
 Their ultimate goal through this new curriculum is for every person, from young children to adults, to grow in their understanding of both the Konta language and the Word of God.